 The method of conveying information on production instruction is switched from returnable kanban to data transfer.
-By eliminating physical delivery of kanban and sorting tasks, we aim to prevent information from being retained in the process from production to shipment, and reduce the production lead guiding rais.
-Under the system, we will promote automation of parts delivery tasks by linking the receipt of finished goods and the supply of parts in accordance with production progress.
+By eliminating physical delivery of kanban and sorting tasks, we aim to prevent information from being retained in the process from production to shipment, and reduce the production lead tasks by linking the receipt of finished goods and the supply of parts in accordance with production progress.